SFLC.in’s Comments on the Draft Digital Competition Bill, 2024

 Issue Complementarity with the Competition Act

 The Report mentioned that the draft ex-ante framework will complement the ex post framework in the Competition Act, 2002.14 However, the text of the DCB does not specifically address how this complementarity will translate on a granular level.
-It is unclear if a designated SSDE could also face parallel proceedings under the Act as well as DCB.
+It is unclear if an SSDE could also face parallel proceedings under the Act as well as DCB.
 However, the DMA does address this issue.
 The DCB could be modified to account for the same.
 Otherwise, the CCI could face difficulties in enforcement.

-Under Clause 38, the Central Government has a wide ambit of discretion to exempt any of its enterprises from being governed by the any or all provisions of the DCB.
+The Central Government has a wide ambit of discretion to exempt any of its enterprises from being governed by the any or all provisions of the DCB.
 However, this provision fails to account for the significant and extensive power of SSDEs to alter the social fabric and democracy.
 It is vital that the grounds within the provision describes the possible scenarios that could necessitate an enterprise to be exempted from being accountable under the DCB.

 RECOMMENDATIONS